 (This is the first link that you get when you Google "what should I wear for engagement photos?"
 Please note the lack of diversity, then let your mouths drop at the prices.)

-Here's a few more practical tips, from someone who's been at hundreds of engagement shoots.
+Here's a few practical tips, from someone who's been at hundreds of engagement shoots.

 1. Please don't wear giant heels or stilettos if you want fun and carefree photos!
-I know how great your legs look in super high heels, hey - mine too!
+I know how great your legs look in high heels, hey - mine too!
 But I'm wearing practical shoes so I can move around, stand in long grass, climb up a hill, run around, while I'm taking your photos.
-In many ways, this photo session is a collaboration, I want you to be able to do that stuff too if you need to so I can get you amazing photos you will love.
+In many ways, this photo session is a collaboration, I want you to be able to do that stuff too if needed so we can create the photos of your dreams!

-Wearing super pointy heels just plain limits where we can go.
-Soft grass is a no-no... same with the soft river bed, the sandy beach, the amazing golden-lit mountain meadow, the pretty ravine.
+Wearing super pointy heels just plain limits where we can go - soft grass is a no-no... same with the river bed, the sandy beach, the amazing golden-lit mountain meadow, the pretty ravine.
 Walking more than a few blocks is gonna kinda suck, same with exploring the river valley, jumping around being silly, or running and general goofing off together.

-If you have shoes you love, it's all good, you can totally bring them in a bag!
-We can easily incorporate them at some point.
+If you have shoes you love, it's all good - bring them in a bag!
+We can easily incorporate them.

 But please do yourself a favor, and wear something practical - you'll have more fun, and those smiles in your engagement photos will be totally real - no blisters, no broken heels, no slipping around on uneven ground, no problem!

 Here's an example of a good, fun footwear choice.
 Angela wore her fave sneakers - this is the only photo I took that day where you can see 'em, just barely peeking out!

 With heels on, Angela wouldn't have been able to adventure up into the woods, and this super rad photo would never have happened...